Murphys Creek, Queensland: History

 A small town, originally named Fingal, quickly sprang up around the station.
 The township had grown such an extent that by 1877 tenders had been called for the construction of a booking office and passenger platform at the station.
 These improvements were completed by 1878.
 However, in 1887 a fire at the station destroyed the lamp room and ladies' waiting room.
 In 1917 the station ceased to be used as a watering station for trains travelling up the range, with watering stations being provided elsewhere on the line (although a 40,000 litre emergency water tank was constructed at the station in 1921 for emergency purposes).

 The township was officially renamed from Fingal to Murphys Creek on 17 January 1924.

 The need to maintain the Murphys Creek railway station diminished in the second half of the 20th century with the introduction of the diesel-electric locomotive.
 These new trains were capable of climbing the steep slopes west of Murphys Creek without the requirement for attached locomotives.
 Steam operations had ceased completely on the line by the mid 1960s, and the station was finally closed in 1992, with the installation of computerised signalling systems removing the last justification for the continued existence of the station.
 The station buildings were sold to the local progress association in 1993, and the water tank was reassigned to be used as emergency water storage for the township, as well as for use watering the occasional steam heritage trains that periodically ran from Brisbane to Toowoomba.

-A man and a boy died and many buildings in the town were damaged during the 2010–11 Queensland floods when flash flooding affected the area on 10 January 2011.
+A man and his six-year-old daughter died and many buildings in the town were damaged during the 2010–11 Queensland floods when flash flooding affected the area on 10 January 2011.